Astral Loyak - Women's Review

 The Loyak is one of the stickiest shoes we tested.
 Coupled with its sensitivity, we strode confidently onto wet rocks and logs.
 We navigated a wet gear boat with ease and confidence in our footing.

-The outsole is an incredible sticky siped rubber.
+The outsole is an incredible sticky siped rubber that performs when wet or dry.
 The lugs are shallow, so while we loved navigating shallow river beds and slippery scouts, they struggled to dig into loose sediment, including sandy and muddy surfaces.

 Versatility